engri-1101/textbook/labs/README.md

 The git repository only maintains a lab key file from which the student version and distribution zip file can be generated.
-To make the distribution files for every lab, run the following commands.
+To make the distribution files for every lab, run the following command.
 Be aware this takes a moment.

 ```
-cd labs
 make all
 ```